ingi-neru/realtime-nf-scheduling-multi/README.md

-# Real-Time NFV Scheduling on COTS Hardware for O-RAN
+# Real-Time NFV Scheduling on COTS Hardware

-This repository holds source codes and artifacts of a closed-loop controller for real-time NFV scheduling on COTS hardware for O-RAN services.
+This repository holds source codes and artifacts of a closed-loop controller for real-time NFV scheduling on COTS hardware.

 ## Components